AdityaGarg8/git-credential-email/README.md

 - `git-credential-yahoo`: For Yahoo accounts.
 - `git-credential-aol`: For AOL accounts.
 - `git-msgraph`: Helper to use Microsoft Graph API instead of SMTP to send emails.
-- `git-protonmail`: Helper to use ProtonMail API to send emails.
+- `git-protonmail`: Helper to use Proton Mail API to send emails.

 They can be used with `git send-email`, especially when Outlook no longer supports app passwords.